PraxTube/chess-ai/docs/milestones/two/README.md

 as refactoring the engine to use numpy instead of lists will require a massive amount of time and effort.

+## Issues and Bugs

+There seem to be an endless amount of issues piling up in the repo.
+Mostly improvements and features but also some bugs in either the engine or the AI.
+I hope that we can get rid of some if not all of them in the next milestone.

 ## Future Improvements

-For the next milestone we would like to focus heavily on the chess engine.
+For the next milestone we would like to focus heavily on refactoring, both the engine as well as the AI (alpha-beta and evaluation).
+This will take an imense amount of time and effort however, so we will see how much we can achieve.

 If we don't clean up our foundation, which is our engine, we will only run into more and more bugs.
 On that note, the following points are a